rev-enge/invertek/e2-p2-s2-filter-issue-5/readme.md

 E2/P2 S2 3-ph FILTER ISSUE 5

+E2/P2 S2 3-ph FILTER ISSUE 7

+The differences in these boards are small so the schematic contains both variants.
+In the schematic the differences are indicated.

 # Description

 This board contains the 3 phase input (EMC) filter and bulk capacitors for the DC bus.